AWS-First-Cloud-Journey/000008-CloudWatch/content/1-introduction/_index.md

 #### Overview

-In this lab, we will practice working with Amazon CloudWatch through the following tasks:
+**ℹ️ Information**: In this lab, you will gain hands-on experience with Amazon CloudWatch, AWS's comprehensive monitoring and observability service, through the following tasks:

-- Working with **Metrics** sent from sample applications running on pre-configured EC2 Instances.
+- Working with **Metrics** sent from sample applications running on pre-configured Amazon EC2 instances
-- Viewing **Logs** also sent from these applications running on EC2 Instances, then creating **Metrics** from **Logs**.
+- Viewing **Logs** from these applications on EC2 instances, then creating **Metrics** from **Logs**
-- Creating Alarms from **Metrics**.
+- Creating **Alarms** based on **Metrics** to receive notifications about system changes
-- Finally, adding Custom Metrics and Alarms to the CloudWatch Dashboard for better system monitoring.
+- Building a custom CloudWatch Dashboard with Custom Metrics and Alarms for enhanced system visibility

-This workshop is suitable for those who are interested in System Administration and want to start using CloudWatch to monitor a simple system, providing a more intuitive view of System Monitoring and Observation.
+**💡 Pro Tip**: This workshop is ideal for IT professionals interested in cloud operations who want to leverage CloudWatch for comprehensive system monitoring.
+You'll learn practical skills that provide an intuitive approach to system observability in AWS environments.